arjunr2/personal-website/docs/index.md

 parts of both.

 Career goals aside, I enjoy playing sports including surfing, badminton, and trekking.
-Listening to and playing music is also a big part of life.
+Listening to and playing music is a great way for me to escape the stress of work and express my artistic side.
 You can learn more about my hobbies [here](hobbies)

 <br/>